ISAITB/docs-itb-ta/source/manageConformanceStatements/index.rst

 .. figure:: ../screenshots/conformance_statement_create_button.png
   :align: center

-Doing so presents to you the available conformance statements that are available for your system.
+Doing so presents to you the available conformance statements that can be selected for your system.

 .. figure:: ../screenshots/conformance_statement_create.png
   :align: center